Vercix/fre-godot/README.md

 ## About
 <br>

-This is a fork of Fre, a small concurrent ui library, adapted for the Godot engine with javascript bindings.
+This is a fork of<a href="https://github.com/yisar/fre"> Fre</a>, a small concurrent ui library, adapted for the Godot engine with<a href="https://github.com/GodotExplorer/ECMAScript"> javascript bindings</a>.

 ## Use